Diagnostic Imaging Trends: Point of Care Ultrasound – POCUS

 Radiology Services for Hospitals from Vesta

-No matter your facility’s size or location, Vesta offers comprehensive teleradiology solutions to hospitals.
+No matter your facility’s size or location, Vesta offers comprehensive teleradiology services to hospitals.
 Look to us for efficiency, accuracy and competitive pricing.
 Please reach out to us to learn more about how we integrate with your current workflow.

 Why is There a Radiologist Shortage and What Can Be Done?